-- Oversee the company's policies and procedures in relation to Safeguarding and Prevent - Oversee training and resources - Ensure the company is up to date and relevant with training, information sharing and reporting procedures - Own the risk register and action plan - Share information with staff and partners .
+- Oversee the company's policies and procedures in relation to Safeguarding and Prevent - Own the safeguarding and prevent risk register and action plan - Ensure useful information is shared to best protect children, adults and staff. - Ensure the company is up to date and relevant with training, information sharing and reporting procedures

-For information, an illustration of the roles and responsibilities associated with the Safeguarding Policy can be seen below:
+The group meets every other month, virtually.
+An illustration of the roles and responsibilities associated with the Policy can be seen below: